-We trim to get enough separation between trees and power lines to maintain reliable electric service.
+We trim to get enough separation between trees and power lines to maintain safe and reliable electric service.
 Getting adequate separation lengthens time between trimming, which keeps energy costs lower.

 Look closely at your trees -– there is a very good chance that your trees were trimmed.
 The pruning technique is very selective, and you may not be able to see it from a distance — or even from right under the tree.